kdeganos/vacation-suggester/README.md

 ## Setup/Installation Requirements

-This web page also uses Bootstrap and jQuery.
+This web page also uses Bootstrap.

 ### License